Reasons to Excel in the Military

 I (Jake) fully understand that you may be dead-set on leaving the military after your current enlistment.
 Truthfully, I was the same.
 I wanted to commit myself to school, travel freely, and seek new challenges—much like many of you.
 However, I warn you that “dropping your pack,” or giving up on your military responsibilities, will undoubtedly stand in your way of success.
 Obviously, you shouldn’t do that anyway, but below are reasons why you should not only “get by,” but excel as a rising military leader.

 VetLink is the trophy service of Service to School, another student veteran organization that we highly endorse.
 VetLink gives you the opportunity to fill out their “Veteran Addendum,” or template which allows you to thoroughly explain your military career.
 You define your jobs, responsibilities, billets, deployments, awards, and much more.
 It is your way to separate yourself from the general population.
 Service to School then transfers that addendum to the VetLink partner schools to which you are applying.
 VetLink partners include universities such as Princeton, MIT, Harvard, Brown, Dartmouth, Cornell, and many others.
 Your Veteran Addendum will be very specific to you, and it will directly reflect your performance as an active duty service member.
 Obviously, you want this to be as impressive as possible, which means that you better excel in your respective billets in order to present the best possible addendum to your prospective schools.
-For more information on Service to School and other programs alike, visit Free Programs We Love.
+For more information on Service to School and other programs alike, visit Free Veteran Programs.

 Letters of Recommendation from Your Officers